Michael Crawford: 1970s

 While he was playing in Some Mothers Do 'Ave 'Em, Crawford was approached to star in the musical Billy (based on the novel Billy Liar), which opened in 1974 at the Theatre Royal, Drury Lane in London.
 This was his first leading man role on the West End stage; it helped to firmly establish his career as both a singer and showman.
 The part was demanding, requiring proficiency in both song and dance.
 In preparation for the role, Crawford began taking both arts more seriously, studying singing under the tutelage of vocal coach Ian Adam and spending hours perfecting his dancing with choreographer Onna White.

 Billy gave the many fans of Crawford's portrayal of Frank Spencer an opportunity to see him in a broadly similar role on the stage, and was a considerable hit (904 West End performances).
-After the closing of Some Mothers Do 'Ave 'Em, Crawford continued to perform in plays and musicals, starring in Flowers for Algernon (1979) in the role of Charley Gordon, based on the book of the same title.
+After the closing of Some Mothers Do 'Ave 'Em, Crawford continued to perform in plays and musicals, starring in Flowers for Algernon (1979) in the role of Charlie Gordon, based on the book of the same title.
 He pursued another role on an ITV sitcom, Chalk and Cheese, as the slovenly, uncouth Dave Finn.
 The show did not go over well with his fans: the popularity of Crawford's portrayal of Frank Spencer, and the similar Billy Fisher character, had left him somewhat typecast, to the extent that they could not accept his very different role as Dave Finn.
 Crawford abandoned the show during its first series and returned to theatre work.